China factories scrabble for growth in May, export demand shrinks

 Given that China's flurry of policy easing has yet to arrest its economic downturn, an economist at a state think-tank warned over the weekend that the world's second-biggest economy is unlikely to rebound soon.

-Instead, he said growth would stabilize at a lower level and at best track a "L-shaped" trajectory.
+Instead, he said growth would stabilise at a lower level and at best track a "L-shaped" trajectory.

 China's economic growth is expected to slow to a quarter-century low of around 7 percent this year from 7.4 percent in 2014.